-This bazella w riz is an easy vegan Lebanese recipe of stewed peas and carrots in a tomato base (yakhni).
+This bazella w riz without meat is an easy vegan Lebanese pea stew recipe.
+Sweet peas and carrots simmered in a tomato base.
 Traditionally served over a bed of rice such as Lebanese vermicelli rice.

-So when someone says “I’m making bazella w riz for dinner tonight” this usually denotes this easy (Middle Eastern) Lebanese stewed peas recipe served with rice.
+So when someone says “I’m making bazella w riz for dinner tonight” this usually denotes this easy (Middle Eastern) Lebanese pea stew recipe served with rice.

-This recipe is also known as yakhnet bazella and is traditionally made with meat, however, this is a vegan / vegetarian version without meat.
+This recipe is also known as yakhnet bazella and is traditionally made with meat, however, this is a vegan/vegetarian version without meat.

-- Super easy & quick - no thinking needed, just use one pot to make the whole dish.
+- Super easy and quick - no thinking needed, just use one pot to make the whole dish.
 Once all the ingredients are tender, this vegan Lebanese stew is done.

 - A kid favorite - it’s the go-to for super-busy parents as all kids love the flavor combination of this green pea stew with a side of rice.

 - It’s gluten-free, vegan, packed with protein, and oil-free (I particularly love how I am able to cook this without any added oil).